 In addition to specific penalties established by law, a conviction on a drug charge can have other negative collateral consequences as well.
 For example, you can lose your right to vote, to possess a firearm, and obtain certain types of governmental benefits.

 There are a number of potential defenses that a criminal defense attorney can mount in your case.
 One type of defense might be mounted based on the protections afforded to you in the Fourth Amendment to the Constitution of the United States.

-The Fourth Amendment prohibits unreasonable searches and seizures during criminal investigation, including in situations involving drug crimes.
-If the Forth Amendment was violated in the investigation of your case, evidence collected in that manner can be excluded from your case.
+The Fourth Amendment prohibits unreasonable searches and seizures during a criminal investigation, including in situations involving drug crimes.
+If the Fourth Amendment was violated in the investigation of your case, evidence collected in that manner can be excluded from your case.
 The lack of certain evidence can result in a dismissal of charges in some instances.

 There are other types of potentially viable defenses that may be available in your case.
 A qualified, experienced criminal defense attorney is in the best position to ascertain what possible defense or defenses are available to you in your case.

 The legal team at The Jackson Law Firm stands ready to meet with you to discuss your case.
 An experienced, tenacious drug defense attorney from our firm can schedule an initial consultation with you at a time and place that is convenient for you.
-There is no fee charged for an initial consultation with a member of The Jackson Law Firm legal team.

 You need to take a proactive stance when it comes to retaining legal counsel when charged with a drug crime.
 The criminal justice system can move apace.
 You best protect your vital legal rights by hiring a criminal defense lawyer as soon as you know you will be facing drug charges in the state of Texas.